Anish-Aby/DataStructures/README.md

 ---

-### 2. Circularly Singly Linked List:
+### 2. Circularly Singly Linked list:
-Circular Singly Linked List is a variation of Linked list in which the first element points to the last element and the last element points to the first element.
+Circular Singly Linked list is a variation of Linked list in which the first element points to the last element and the last element points to the first element.
-Its the same as Singly Linked List with the only difference being the last node points back to the first node.
+Its the same as Singly Linked list with the only difference being the last node points back to the first node.
 My version of the code doesn't require a **head** node.
 However, I've used the **tail** node that helps me get the last as well as the first nodes value.

-Here's a pictorial represantation for Circular Singly Linked List:
+Here's a pictorial represantation for Circular Singly Linked list:

 <img src="https://iq.opengenus.org/content/images/2020/05/trial_image.png" width="500" height="200"/>

 ##### Check the code files to understand the working
 ---

-### 3. Doubly Linked List:
+### 3. Doubly Linked list:
-Java Doubly Linked List is a type of Linked List where each node apart from storing data has two links.
+Java Doubly Linked list is a type of Linked list where each node apart from storing data has two links.
 The first link points to the previous node and the other link points to the next node of the list.
-Doubly Linked List, also abbreviated as DLL is much like a Single Linked List.
+Doubly Linked list, also abbreviated as DLL is much like a Single Linked list.
 In this data structure, we make use of 2 empty nodes:
 * Header
 * Trailer